 After a brief training, we will break into groups to cover the most ground across the preserve.
 The maximum hike will be 3 miles with a 500-foot elevation gain, and all hikes are adaptable to participant abilities.

 Fairfield Osborn Preserve is a 15-minute drive from Sonoma State's main campus, on Lichau Road in Penngrove.
 Parking is limited so please consider carpooling.
 Driving directions will be provided in your registration confirmation and email.

 Participants must sign a waiver upon arrival.
 All minors must be accompanied by a legal guardian.
 Pets and smoking are not permitted.

-A restroom, sink for handwashing and potable water are available on site.
+A restroom is available on site.
 This is a rain or shine event.

-At registration, you will be asked if you can provide proof of COVID-19 vaccination.
 All staff are vaccinated.
 Do not attend if you test positive for COVID-19 or if you have any symptoms that may be indicative of COVID-19, even if you are vaccinated.
-You are highly encouraged to properly wear a mask when indoors (e.g., inside the Education Center, while driving in carpools), even if you are vaccinated.
-Bandanas, gaiters or vented masks are not suitable.
+You are encouraged to wear a mask when indoors (e.g., while driving in carpools).
 We will spend all of our time outdoors where social distancing is possible.
 All SSU updated guidelines can be found here.

 What to Bring

 Please bring a suitable mask, sun, rain and insect protection, a full water bottle, lunch or snack, and shoes to hike in.
 Layered clothing and long pants are recommended.